d12frosted/elpa-mirror/melpa/lua-mode-readme.txt

-lua-mode provides support for editing Lua, including automatic indentation, syntactical font-locking, running interactive shell, interacting with `hs-minor-mode' and online documentation lookup.
+lua-mode provides support for editing Lua, including automatic indentation, syntactical font-locking, running interactive shell, Flymake checks with luacheck, interacting with `hs-minor-mode' and online documentation lookup.

 The following variables are available for customization (see more via `M-x customize-group lua`):